Lucas-C/pre-commit-hooks/README.md

 `--fuzzy-ratio-cut-off` parameter (default 85) - ration corresponds roughly to how well the expected and actual license match (scale 0 - 100).
-Additionally `--fuzzy-match-extra-lines-to-check` lines in this case are checked for the licence in case it has lines broken differently and takes more lines (default 3).
+Additionally `--fuzzy-match-extra-lines-to-check` lines in this case are checked for the license in case it has lines broken differently and takes more lines (default 3).

 If a fuzzy match is found (and no exact match), a TODO comment is inserted